 My name is Nick Richardson.
 I have had a passion for great design, invention, and problem solving from an early age.
 When I was just ten years old, I broke my dominant hand in a snowboarding accident, and could not write for two months.
-This inspired me to invent a special writing implement to do my homework.
-It … Read More
+This inspired me to invent a special writing utensil to do my homework.
+It tu… Read More

 For several years I have worked as an assistant designer at Donald Richardson AIA & Assoc. both during the summer and other hiatuses.
 There, I have worked on a number of private houses as well as institutional projects, most recently the new Edgewood Yacht Club for clients that included Brown University and Moses Brown School.
 After New Orleans was devasted by Hurricane Katrina, I helped redesign a church in the 9th District.

-In 2013, I graduated from the Maryland Institute College of Art with a BFA in Environmental Design.
-While there, I worked on a number of product and space designs, including a system of toys for teaching young children about physics (GoBlocks@), the Burma Transitional School Shelter, and the Hoop House, a system for big city farming.
+In 2012, I graduated from the Maryland Institute College of Art with a BFA in Environmental Design.
+While there, I worked on a number of product and space designs, including a system of toys for teaching young children about physics (GoBlocks), the Burma Transitional School Shelter, and the Hoop House, a system for big city farming.

 All of these, and more, are featured in my Gallery.
 Enjoy!
 Read Less